ckdevrel/AndroidMVPAuthenticationBoilerPlate/README.md

 ***SignupView.java***

-An Activity or Fragment should implement SignupView inorder to receive the callback status whether it is sucess or failure.
+An Activity or Fragment should implement SignupView inorder to receive the callback for success and failure cases.

 ```
 package com.takeoffandroid.mvpauthentication.modules.authentication.signup;